 Technical standards to manage air pollution

-Property Line Monitoring is required by the Benzene Technical Standard and provides a means for measuring progress in other required programs aimed at minimizing benzene emissions.
+Property line monitoring is required by the Benzene Technical Standard and provides a means for measuring progress in other required programs aimed at minimizing benzene emissions.
 These programs include requirements to minimize benzene emissions from storage tanks, equipment leaks, sewage treatment operations and at product loading locations.

-The Sarnia refinery has 12 monitoring locations across the site which have been approved by the MOECC for the purposes of the Benzene Technical Standard.
-The sampling equipment and methodology were derived during a collaborative project undertaken with the MOECC, Sarnia Environmental Association (SLEA), local stakeholders and five neighbouring industries.
+The Sarnia refinery has 12 monitoring locations across the site which have been approved by the MECP for the purposes of the Benzene Technical Standard.
+The sampling equipment and methodology were derived during a collaborative project undertaken with the MECP, Sarnia Environmental Association (SLEA), Aamjiwnaang First Nation, local stakeholders and five neighbouring industries.
 In January 2018, the Sarnia refinery began conducting air sampling every two weeks as required by the Benzene Technical Standard.
 Within 60 days of the sampling, the results will be posted to this website.

 Aerial images of the locations of the monitors that comprise the Sarnia refinery’s property line monitoring program.

 Ontario Regulation 530/18- Air Pollution – Discharge of Sulphur Dioxide from Petroleum Facilities